gianlucacini/gianlucacini.com/content/posts/cadjobs-development-1.md

 turns out it wase a huge waste of time and had a lot of unnecessary problems.
 So as a .NET Core developer, I decided to go back to a Windows Server with IIS and a SQL Server database.
 Which is not a very sexy technology but I was very comfortable with it.

-There is always time to change stack and to refactor the code once people start using my product.
+There is always time to change stack and to refactor the code once people start using the product.

 ## - Advice 2: Spend more time planning and less time coding